Bhutan travel advice

 Whilst visiting Dzongs, monasteries, temples and festivals ensure you dress neatly and modestly (covered arms, no shorts, three quarter length trousers, short skirts or tight or skimpy clothing).
 Do not wear a hat in the precincts of Dzongs or religious complexes.

 Walk clockwise around Chortens (stupas) and Mani (prayer) walls and refrain from smoking on the premises.
 If you see a prayer flagpole on the ground waiting to be erected, do not step over it, as this is considered extremely disrespectful: walk around it instead.
-Never stray onto the dance ground at festivals in search of the perfect spot - this is the height of bad manners and will definitely give offence to all Bhutanese who see you.
+Never stray onto the dance ground at festivals in search of the perfect spot - this is the height of bad manners and will definitely give offense to all Bhutanese who see you.

 The giving of alms to mendicants and holy men in the vicinity of markets and outside temples is an accepted practice.
 In exchange for your contribution of a small coin, a prayer will be intoned for you.
 Take your cue from the Bhutanese on such occasions and, when in doubt, ask your guide what would be the appropriate thing to do.